microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 For records not found in memory, the `LockTable` is used.
 The semantics of `LockTable` entries are as follow.
 This is a conceptual view; implementation details are described in subsequent sections:
 - On a `Lock` call, if the key is not found in memory, the `LockTable` is searched for the Key.
-  - If it is not found, an entry is made in the `LockTable` with an empty `RecordInfo`.
+  - if the RecordInfo is in the `LockTable` it is locked as specified
-  - The requested `LockType` is then taken on the `RecordInfo` for that Key.
+  - else a new Tentative record is added and subsequently finalized as in [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock)
 - On an `Unlock` call, if the key is not found in memory, the `LockTable` is searched for the Key.
   - If it is not found, a Debug.Fail() is issued.
   - Otherwise, the requested `LockType` is unlocked.
 If this leaves the `RecordInfo` unlocked, its entry is deleted from the `LockTable`.
-- When a Read or RMW obtains a record from ON-DISK, it consults the `LockTable`; if the key is found, the locks are transferred to the retrieved recordInfo, and the `LockTable` entry is removed.
+- When a Read or RMW obtains a record from ON-DISK, it consults the `LockTable`; if the key is found:
+  - if the RecordInfo is in the `LockTable` it is Sealed, else a new Tentative record is added
+  - it transfers the locks from the `LockTable` entry to the retrieved recordInfo
+  - it removes the Seal from the entry in the `LockTable`, or deletes the entry if it was Tentative
-- When an Upsert (without `LockOperations`) or Delete does not find a key in memory, it consults the `LockTable`, and if the key is found:
+- When an Upsert or Delete does not find a key in memory, it consults the `LockTable`, and if the key is found:
   - it Seals the RecordInfo in the `LockTable`
+  - it transfers the locks from the `LockTable` entry to the retrieved recordInfo
   - it performs the usual "append at tail of Log" operation
-  - it removes the entry from the `LockTable`
+  - it removes the Seal from the entry in the `LockTable`, or deletes the entry if it was Tentative
 - Because `LockTable` use does not verify that the key actually exists (as it does not issue a pending operation to ensure the requested key, and not a collision, is found in the on-disk portion), it is possible that keys will exist in the `LockTable` that do not in fact exist in the log.
 This is fine; if we do more than `Lock` them, then they will be added to the log at that time, and the locks applied to them.

+We implement the `LockTable` with a `ConcurrentDictionary` because the use is expected to be very low--the vast majority of locks should not last long enough to be evicted from either the `ReadCache` or main memory.
+Thus, most operations on the `LockTable` will simply compare to `Count > 0`.

 #### Insertion to LockTable due to Lock

+This is the complementary side of [Insertion to LockTable due to Upsert](#insertion-to-locktable-due-to-upsert):

 When a thread doing `Lock()` looks for a key in the LockTable and cannot find it, it must do a Tentative insertion into the locktable, because it is possible that another thread CAS'd that key to the Tail of the log after the current thread had passed the hash table lookup:
+- If Lock() finds the key in memory:
+  - if the record is Tentative, Lock() spins until the record is no longer Tentative
+    - if the record is Invalid, Lock() does a RETRY_NOW loop.
+  - Lock() locks that record and exits successfully.
+- Otherwise:
-- We do not find the record in memory starting from current TailAddress, so we record that TailAddress as prevTailAddress.
+  - We record the current TailAddress as prevTailAddress.
+  - If `LockTable` has an entry for that key
+    - if it is Tentative, we spin until it is no longer Tentative
+      - if the record is Invalid, Lock() does a RETRY_NOW loop.
+    - Lock() locks that `LockTable` entry and exits successfully.
-- Locktable does not have an entry for this key so we create a Tentative entry in the LockTable for it
+  - Otherwise, Lock() creates a Tentative entry in the LockTable for the key
-- We check if key exists between current TailAddress and prevTailAddress
+  - Lock() checks to see if the key exists on the log between current TailAddress and prevTailAddress
+    - if yes:
+      - if the record is Tentative, Lock() spins until the record is no longer Tentative
-  - if yes we have to back off the LockTable entry creation by setting it Invalid (so anyone holding it to spin-test sees it is invalid), removing it from the LockTable, and returning RETRY_NOW.
+      - Lock() backs off the LockTable entry creation by setting it Invalid (so anyone holding it to spin-test sees it is invalid), removing it from the LockTable per [Removal from LockTable](#removal-from-locktable), and doing a RETRY_NOW loop.
-    - Any thread trying an operation in the Lock Table on a Tentative record must spin until the Tentative bit is removed; this will be soon, because we are only following the hash chain back to A.
-      - If prevTailAddress has escaped to disk by the time we start following the hash chain from Tail to prevTailAddress, we must retry.
+    - If prevTailAddress has escaped to disk by the time we start following the hash chain from Tail to prevTailAddress, Lock() must do a RETRY_NOW loop.
 See the InternalTryCopyToTail scan to expectedLogicalAddress and ON_DISK as an example of this.
       - Any waiting thread sees Invalid and in this case, it must also return RETRY_NOW.
     - if no, we can set locktable entry as final by removing the Tentative bit
       - Any waiting thread proceeds normally

+#### Insertion to LockTable due to Upsert

+This is the complementary side of [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock) and applies RMW and Delete as well, when any of these append a record to the tail of the log (for brevity, Upsert is used).
+It is necessary so that threads that try to Lock() the Upsert()ed record as soon as it is CAS'd into the Log will not "split" locks between the log record and a `LockTable` entry.
+There is a bit of Catch-22 here; we cannot CAS in the non-Tentative log record before we have transferred the locks from a LockTable entry; but we must have a record on the log so that Lock() will not try to add a new entry, or lock an existing entry, while Upsert is in the process of creating the record and possibly transferring the locks from the `LockTable`.

+For performance reasons, Upsert cannot do an operation on the `LockTable` for each added record; therefore, we defer the cost until the last possible point, where we know we have to do something with the `LockTable` (which is very rare).

+When Upsert must append a new record:
+- Upsert CASes in a record marked Tentative
+  - Note that Upsert does NOT check the locktable before its CAS, for performance reasons.
+  - Any thread seeing a Tentative record will spinwait until it's no longer Tentative, so no thread will try to lock this newly-CAS'd record.
+- Upsert checks the `LockTable` to see if there is an entry in it for this key.
+  - If an entry is in the `LockTable`, then Upsert checks to see if it is marked Tentative.
+    - If so, then it is ignored; per [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock), it will be removed by the Lock() thread.
+    - Otherwise, Upsert:
+      - Applies the locks to its newly-CAS'd record (which is still Tentative)
+      - Sets the LockTable entry Invalid and removes it
+      - Clears the newly-CAS'd record's Tentative, and exits successfully

 #### Removal from LockTable